Internet Service Terms and Conditions

-EQUIPMENT: Depending on the service purchased, specialized equipment may be furnished by Provider to Subscriber.
+EQUIPMENT: Equipment: Depending on the service purchased, specialized equipment may be furnished by Provider to Subscriber.
 Depending on the service and the equipment requested, Subscriber may be invoiced non-recurring and/or monthly recurring charges to use the equipment, along with any related shipping fees.
 Provider maintains ownership of the equipment supplied to, and used by, Subscriber.
 Provider will warranty and support (or replace) the equipment as long a Subscriber has service from Provider.
 In the event that Subscriber cancels or terminates Service for any reason, Subscriber must return the equipment to Provider within fifteen (15) calendar days from Subscriber’s written notification of termination of Service.
 In the event that Subscriber fails to return the equipment within the time specified, Subscriber will be invoiced an equipment Replacement Fee appropriate to the specific equipment.
 Subscriber is responsible for all shipping charges associated with the return of the inside power-ethernet cord (aka “Power Shot”) to the Provider.
 Upon service termination, Subscriber shall allow Wyoming.com employees to remove all Wyoming.com owned equipment/hardware from Subscriber’s premise, or Subscriber may remove this equipment and return it to Wyoming.com at Subscriber’s expense.

 SUBSCRIBER-PROVIDED OR SUBSCRIBER-OWNED EQUIPMENT: Any equipment not purchased from or supplied by Provider is Subscriber provided equipment, including, but not limited to, telecommunications wiring inside Subscriber premises and behind the telephone demarcation point or network interface device.
 Provider is NOT responsible for support of Subscriber provided equipment and Subscriber may become liable for the expense of a Service Call if such equipment adversely affects service.
 For equipment purchased from Provider, the warranty is limited to that supplied by the manufacturer unless additional support is purchased from Provider.